End0fw0r1d/CantHoldAllThisCode/README.md

 Commands are recognized by cantholdthis.py, then handed off to processmanager.py which handles image operations on parallel processes via multiprocessing, and hands the results off to msgserver.py, which uploads to discord.

-Image edits are loaded as libraries in processmanager.py and handled based on the arguments passed through, returning a resultant image file) using multiprocessing.connection ports to send off the image filename or text string to the msgserver (which is listening always).
+Image edits are loaded as libraries in processmanager.py and handled based on the arguments passed through, returning a resultant image file, using multiprocessing.connection ports to send off the image filename or text string to the msgserver (which is listening always).

-Msgserver.py adds it to a queue list of messages to send to the discord channel that the originating command came from (passed as command-line arg to mstest.py, then along with the payload to the msgserver.py).

-Msgserver.py async loops, with a small sleep, and if the list of messages to process is greater than 0, uploads the file with the inserted filename if the message is a file, then deletes the server-side file, else the message is text and it just uploads the text.
+Msgserver.py and processmanager.py use lists to queue up relevant tasks for processing through/from listening or sending ports.

 Additionally, I have reacting.py, but that's because for whatever reason, I can't have the bot listening to messages and commands in the same file, so I just have a small separate file for listening to messages and responding if/when appropriate.